mpaluchowski/cycling.paluchowski.com/content/about/_index.md

 In primary school I was the second-last guy selected for teams in physical education classes.
 Slow, slightly overweight, clumsy.
 Funny thing is, the last guy today is running marathons and I'm doing half-IronMan distance triathlons, while many of the top guys from the old days walk around with beer bellies.
 Things change.

 I signed up for my first triathlon, a sprint-distance relay race, on one Saturday afternoon.
-The three of us---me, my wife and sister in law---completed a fun physical challenge earlier in the day and were still endorphine-driven, when my wife proposed we sign up for this triathlon her company was sponsoring.
+The three of us---me, my wife and sister in law---completed a fun physical challenge earlier in the day and were still endorphin-driven, when my wife proposed we sign up for this triathlon her company was sponsoring.
 We did the relay.
 The next year we did the sprint individually, then just kept racing.

-What happened between my sports-deficient childhood and my early thiries was I met my wife, who turned me onto healthy eating, living, poked me into joining a gym, building some muscles, getting fit.
+What happened between my sports-deficient childhood and my early thirties was I met my wife, who turned me onto healthy eating, living, poked me into joining a gym, building some muscles, getting fit.
 By the time she proposed we sign up for that first race, I was ready for it.

 ## What am I aiming for?

 Fun.
 First and foremost.
-I came to love physical activity and I adore the atmosphere around triathlon races---the people who normaly train in solitude or small groups, coming together, often with families.
+I came to love physical activity and I adore the atmosphere around triathlon races---the people who normally train in solitude or small groups, coming together, often with families.
 It's a massively supportive sport---if I'm feeling weak on the course there will _always_ be other athletes cheering me on, helping out.
 There's a strong sense of community here.

 Yes, I want to have better results.
 Be a little faster with each race---that's what the trainings are for.
 But it's most important for me that I finish a race in good shape, so that I can enjoy every moment of it, and the celebrations afterwards.